 There are now such good VST plugins that can recreate any sound in the world (through samples or synthesis).
 Listeners have become accustomed to these sounds and expect them in modern productions.

-Often, VST plugins offer much more flexibility than real instruments and incredible time savings compared to them.
-You don't need microphones, you don't need an acoustically optimized room, and you can easily correct mistakes via MIDI without having to re-record everything.
+VST plugins often offer much more flexibility than real instruments and save an incredible amount of time.
+You don't need microphones or an acoustically optimized room, and you can easily correct mistakes via MIDI without having to re-record everything.